MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

 ## Pachinko
 Pachinko controller is supported through either paddle or analog joystick Y axis.

+## Palettes
+The 'Original' palette is based on reverse engineering work of the VDP by [furrtek](https://github.com/furrtek).
+An RGB to YUV lookup table was discovered that translates the colors to their intended values with the composite output of the console.
+Further work was done by [ArtemioUrbina](https://github.com/ArtemioUrbina) to verify the color output.
+[Kitrinx](https://github.com/Kitrinx) created a tool to generate the resulting [palette](https://github.com/Kitrinx/TG16_Palette).

 ## Reset
 Hold down Run button then press Select.
 Some games require to keep both buttons pressed longer to reset.
 The PC Engine/Turbografx-16 did not have a hardware reset button, and instead relies on this button combination.
 With this method, in-game options will remain if you have changed them, whereas the MiSTer OSD reset will revert them.